 Emphasizes developing muscular strength/endurance and flexibility by using various types of equipment in an aquatic environment.
 A variety of workouts are done in shallow water with a brief introduction to deep water.
 It is appropriate for both swimmers and non-swimmers.
 Cardiovascular-respiratory endurance and body composition, two other health related components of physical fitness, are also explored.
+A course fee is required.
 (W)

-PE 131 - Aquatics I - Beginning
+PE 131 - Aquatics I - Beginning 1:1:1

-Basic swimming skills presented include floats, recoveries, rhythmic breathing, elementary swim strokes, deep water

-4:3:3 adjustments, and treading water.
+Basic swimming skills presented include floats, recoveries, rhythmic breathing, elementary swim strokes, deep water adjustments, and treading water.
 Also, survival swimming skills, elementary diving skills, and non-swimming rescues will be presented.
+A course fee is required.
 (W)